 Steward Bank, is a commercial bank registered and trading in Zimbabwe.
 The bank is a subsidiary of the Econet Wireless Zimbabwe.
 It was founded in 2001 by Tawanda Nyambirai as TN Bank.
 Read More About Steward Bank

-Lance Mambondiani is the current acting Chief Executive Officer at Steward Bank, he assumed the post after the bank had announced that they had severed relations with Kwanele Ngwenya.
-Mambondiani is a lawyer by training and has extensive experience in the banking sector having worked...
+Lance Mambondiani is a business executive and former Chief Executive Officer at Steward Bank, he assumed the post after the bank had announced that they had severed relations with Kwanele Ngwenya.
+Mambondiani is a lawyer by training and has extensive experience in the banking sector...
 Read More About Lance Mambondiani

 The Zimbabwe Stock Exchange is the country's local bourse which has over sixty trading companies listed.
 The stock company is based in the capital city Harare and has evolved through various stages in its evolution.
 Read More About Zimbabwe Stock Exchange